packit/packit.dev/content/docs/guide.md

 1. Have packit tooling installed locally.
 2. RPM builds pass on your laptop.
-3. You are approved to use packit-service.
+3. You are approved to use Packit Service.
 4. The project has successful builds inside the service.
 5. Packit service handles Fedora Rawhide updates for you.